The

 Register now

 The Executive Board, founded in 2002 by Kirk Boyd and other prominent executives, unites Washington, D.C, metro area business leaders.
-The Executive Board Lunch provides a space for C-Suite executives meet to share original content and perspectives while benefitting from personal interactions and relationship-building.
+The Executive Board Lunch provides a space for C-suite executives to meet and share original content and perspectives while benefiting from personal interactions and relationship-building.

 Whether it pertains to the challenges of ownership structure, leadership transitions, or any other management puzzle, all executives have learned lessons that only come from experience.
 By intentionally forging a regular opportunity to gather and exchange ideas, we seek to build authentic relationships between community leaders, who would not typically convene "across corporate boundaries," in a small recurring forum.
 In the end, valuable and timely suggestions, referrals, and connections are made.